Posted in Model/Display Homes, Neighborhoods

 Smith Reserve was a subdivision in Montclair and is now called Piedmont Pines.

-Smith Reserve is located at the top of Park Blvd with borders on Shepherd Canyon and Joaquin Miller Park and up to Skyline Blvd.
+Smith Reserve is located at the top of Park Boulevard, with borders on Shepherd Canyon and Joaquin Miller Park, and extending up to Skyline Boulevard.

 Smith Reserve Opens

 The Realty Syndicate announced in May of 1926 that they were putting 300 acres in the hills behind Piedmont for sale.
-TF.M.
+F.M.
 Smith once owned the land.

 Smith reserve is the most beautiful tract of land opened by the Syndicate Company”